CV Preparation Tips & Sample CV

 Suggestions for Preparing a Curriculum Vitae For Residency Applications

 After a heading containing your name (without degrees), address, phone, and e-mail address, there are a number of sections, generally ordered and named as follows: Education, Medical Education, Current & Prior Training, Certifications, Military Service, Work History, Research Activities, Volunteer Experience, Publications, Hobbies and Interests, Medical School Awards, Other Awards and Accomplishments, Membership in Honorary/Professional Societies.
+These are the same headings that ERAS uses so it should be easy for you to transfer information to your residency application when the time comes.

 For medical school, indicate that your degree is "expected (date of graduation)."
 People look for holes in your life, and there should be no extended period of time unaccounted for.
 It is better to say that you worked at McDonald’s for a year (and what’s wrong with that?) than to have them wonder whether you were in jail.
 Include activities in which you participated before medical school, including your college years.
 Even certain pre-college achievements (e.g., high school valedictorian, Eagle Scout) may be relevant.
 Programs are likely to be interested in any evidence of organizational activity, athletics, leadership, community service, medically related activities (whether paid or volunteer), research (whether or not you published) and extended travel for any reason.
 If your activities were done under the auspices of an institution (e.g., your college) include that.